Post A Job

 Consequently, we will not post any positions that include discriminatory qualifications.
 If you believe that your job posting meets the "bona fide occupational qualification" standard, please notify our office of this prior to posting the position.

 *Internships provide students the opportunity to gain valuable applied experience, develop social capital, explore career fields, and make connections in professional fields.
 In addition, internships serve as a significant recruiting mechanism for employers, providing organizations with the opportunity to guide and evaluate potential candidates.
-Interns who become employees are retained at higher rates than other hires: 75.5% are still with the organization after their first year on the job compared to 51.5% of non-intern employees (NACE 2023 Internship & Co-op Report, 2023)
+Interns who become employees are retained at higher rates than other hires: 75.5% are still with the organization after their first year on the job compared to 51.5% of non-intern employees (National Association of Colleges and Employers Internship & Co-op Report, 2023)

 INTERNSHIPS SHOULD INCLUDE: